New campfire foods for Norther Utah

 Time to Hang Out and Chill Out

-Hammocks are a recent trend that everyone, especially the younger generation, is going crazy about.
-We carry a variety of brands and sizes, but my favorite brand that we carry is Grand Trunk.
+Hammocks are a fairly recent trend that everyone, especially the younger generation, is going crazy about.
+We carry a variety of brands and sizes, but my favorite brand that we carry is (you guessed it) Grand Trunk®.
 Made out of the same nylon material as parachutes, these hammocks are strong and durable.
-They come in a few different colors and patterns, so we are sure to have one that fits your style.
+They come in a few different colors and patterns.
+So we are sure to have one that fits your style.

 EmmaLee and her friend sitting in a hammock.